 The brand persona is a collection of elements that illustrate how a company will connect with its target audience, from the language it uses to the psychological attributes it exploits.

 The language used by a company has a big impact on reaching the correct customers.
-For instance, a brand may come out as distant if its formal language profile is directed towards the incorrect audience.
+For instance, a brand may come out as distant if its formal language profile is directed toward the incorrect audience.

 On the other hand, a casual language profile directed towards the incorrect audience might give the impression that the brand is unprofessional.
 The trick is striking the perfect balance for the appropriate audience.